Reasons For Your Child’s Puffy Gums

 Developing proper oral hygiene habits is the main way to prevent swollen gums.
 Here are some key steps you can follow:

 • Brush Properly: Have your child brush their teeth at least twice a day.
 Hold the toothbrush at a 45-degree angle and gently brush away from your gums.
 This technique helps to remove food and plaque from both above and below the gumline.
+You may even want to brush your teeth together to make it more personal and lead by example!

 • Clean Between Your Teeth: Don’t forget to have your child floss daily.
 Whether you use traditional floss, interdental brushes, or water flossers, cleaning between your teeth is crucial in preventing gum inflammation.